Path to Working in the Land Down Under

 First, the direct method.
 There are so many governmental, non-governmental and government authorized bodies that can add legitimacy to your qualifications obtained overseas.
-A simple research on the great oracle “Google” will provide you with a list of the bodies that can accredit your qualification and eventually prepare you to be a professional working in Australia.
+Simple research on the great oracle “Google” will provide you with a list of the bodies that can accredit your qualification and eventually prepare you to be a professional working in Australia.

 For instance, if you are an accountant and you want to apply for a job in Australia, it will be extremely helpful to approach CPA Australia, Chartered Accountants of Australia or a similar body that can qualify your degree and advise of what courses you need to take in order to equalize your knowledge with an Australian professional to obtain an equal employment opportunity.

-Some overseas obtained diplomas and degrees will have different nomenclature in Australia but a similar content.
+Some overseas obtained diplomas and degrees will have different nomenclature in Australia but similar content.
 Therefore, Australia has adopted an assessment method known as recognition of prior learning “RPL”.
 Recognition including recognition of prior learning (RPL), is a process for giving candidates credit for skills, knowledge and experience gained through working and learning.
 It can be gained at any stage of their lives, through formal and informal learning, in Australia or overseas, through work or other activities such as volunteering.
-So, in other words if you can prove that you have been working in a certain field and you have acquired the skills and the knowledge needed to perform this activity a certificate will be issued based on your previous learning to accredit your ability to perform a similar job in Australia.
+So, in other words, if you can prove that you have been working in a certain field and you have acquired the skills and knowledge needed to perform this activity a certificate will be issued based on your previous learning to accredit your ability to perform a similar job in Australia.

 Australian certificates are well respected around the world and will put you in a position of applying to jobs with confidence.
 There are many companies specialized in converting your previous learning to an Australian certificate and increase your chance of finding the right employment.
 Moreover, if your previous learning is not enough, there are some units usually called gap Training units designed to cover the gaps in your previous learning to make it similar to an Australian certificate.